ArenKDesai/Aren-s-Notes/Ecology and Ecosystems.md

 A **biome** is a large geographic region defined by climate and vegetation type.
 These are regional or global, and may contain multiple ecosystems. **Ecosystems** are communities of plants and animals interacting with their environments --- local or regional in scale, living and non-living, defined by interactions.
-The structure of an ecosystem is comprised of the different species that live there, including relative abundance of each species (proportion of all individuals) and spatial distributi
+The structure of an ecosystem is comprised of the different species that live there, including relative abundance of each species (proportion of all individuals) and spatial distribution of individuals.